zzx66699/JavaScript/Reference types (Object)/function/function.md

 ## Function Expression
 Function Expression is assigned to a variable and is not hoisted.
+It is a function without name (anonymous function)
 The function does not exist independently — it only exists after it is assigned to add.
 ```js
 // add is a variable. its whole value is a function. it refers to a function value